-The decision-maker also always tests for signs that something atypical, something unusual, is happening; he always asks: "Does the explanation explain the observed events and does it explain all of them?"; he always writes out what the solution is expected to make happen-make automobile accidents disappear, for instance-and then tests regularly to see if this really happens; and finally, he goes back and thinks the problem through again when he sees something atypical, when he finds phenomena his explanation does not really explain, or when the course of events deviates, even in details, from his expectations.
+The decision-maker also always tests for signs that something atypical, something unusual, is happening; he always asks: "Does the explanation explain the observed events and does it explain all of them?; he always writes out what the solution is expected to make happen-make automobile accidents disappear, for instance-and then tests regularly to see if this really happens; and finally, he goes back and thinks the problem through again when he sees something atypical, when he finds phenomena his explanation does not really explain, or when the course of events deviates even in details, from his expectations.
+These are in essence the rules Hippocrates laid down for are the objectives the decision has to reach?
+What are the minimum goals it has to attain?
+What are the conditions it has to satisfy?
+In science these are known as "boundary conditions."
+A decision, to be effective, needs to satisfy the boundary conditions.
+It needs to be adequate to its purpose.

-These are in essence the rules Hippocrates laid down for medical diagnosis well over 2,000 years ago.
+These are in assence the rules Hippocrates laid down for medical diagnosis well over 2,000 years ago.
 They are the rules for scientific observation first formulated by Aristotle and then reaffirmed by Galileo three hundred years ago.
 These, in other words, are old, well-known, time-tested rules, rules one can learn and can systematically apply.